 Drag racing first became popular in Idaho in the 1950s.
-By 1960, racers could compete in two locations: Gowen Field (Boise) and Pocatello Drag Strip (Pocatello).
-Located in the City of Boise in southwest Idaho, Gowen Field was an airfield built to use as a base for training bomber crews for World War II.
+By 1960, racers could compete in two locations: Gowen Field Road (Boise) and Pocatello Drag Strip (Pocatello).33 Located in the City of Boise in southwest Idaho, Gowen Field was an airfield built to use as a base for training bomber crews for World War II.
 After WWII, the property was returned to the City of Boise, and today is leased by the Idaho Air National Guard.
-Dragsters came to race at the airfield from 1954 to1961, when the sport was first gaining popularity in the area.
-From 1954 to1973, dragsters on the eastern side of the state would race along the municipal airway strip in Pocatello.
-Races were held there periodically until the strip needed too much repair.
+Dragsters came to race on the county road running adjacent to the airfield from 1954 to 1961, when the sport was first gaining popularity in the area.34 From 1954 to 1973, dragsters on the eastern side of the state would race along the municipal airway strip in Pocatello.35 Races were held there periodically until the strip needed too much repair.
 In 1973, the City of Pocatello declined to renew the lease for the strip due to other environmental concerns.

 In the 1960s the sport took on new heights in southwestern Idaho with the opening of two more tracks: Firebird Raceway (Eagle), and Thunder Ridge Raceway (Star).
-Firebird was one of the first quarter-mile tracks opened in Idaho and the only quarter-mile track that remains open today.
-Thunder Ridge Raceway in Star, Idaho opened in 1967 as a 4,000 foot dragstrip, but six years after its opening (1973) the strip was closed and no longer used for drag racing; it was instead turned into a local airport.
+Firebird was one of the first quarter-mile tracks opened in Idaho and the only quarter-mile purpose built track that remains open today.
+Thunder Ridge Raceway in Star, Idaho opened in 1967 as a 4,000 foot dragstrip, but six years after its opening (1973) the strip was closed and no longer used for drag racing; it was instead turned into a local airport.36

-Today, Idaho is home to one quarter-mile track - Firebird Raceway, and two eighth-mile tracks: Sage Raceway (Idaho Falls), and Snake River Dragway (Gooding).
+Today, Idaho is home to a quarter-mile purpose built track - Firebird Raceway, and two nonsanctioned eighth-mile tracks: Sage Raceway (Idaho Falls), and Snake River Dragway (Gooding).
 Sage Raceway is a newly founded dragstrip in Idaho Falls.
-The owner grew up racing on the track in Pocatello, and after realizing it had closed decided to open his own dragstrip in Idaho Falls.
-In 1972, a group started the High Desert Speedway in Gooding, Idaho at a local unused runway.
-Currently, the group called Sage Raceway owns and operates the eighth-mile racing strip, and uses the same original unused runway.
+The owner grew up racing on the track in Pocatello, and after realizing it had closed decided to open his own dragstrip in Idaho Falls.37 In 1972, a group started Gooding Dragstrip, later renamed High Desert Speedway in Gooding, Idaho at a local unused runway.
+Currently, the group called Sage Raceway owns and operates the eighth-mile racing strip, constructed on a site originally used for the takeoff and landing of crop-dusting planes.38